ulassahillioglu/Facebook-Post-ID-Finder-using-Python-with-PyQt5/README.md

 ## Usage

-1)You can clone the repository with git clone https://github.com/ulassahillioglu/Facebook-Post-ID-Finder-using-Python-with-PyQt5.git
+1)You can clone the repository with "git clone https://github.com/ulassahillioglu/Facebook-Post-ID-Finder-using-Python-with-PyQt5.git"

 2)Install the requirements with pip install -r requirements.txt